Inference of RNA Polymerase II Transcription Dynamics from Chromatin Immunoprecipitation Time Course Data: Methods

+To demonstrate an application to pol-II ChIP-Seq data, we apply our model to investigate the transcriptional response to Estrogen Receptor signalling.
 ChIP-seq was used to measure pol-II occupancy genome-wide when MCF-7 breast cancer cells are treated with estradiol (E2).
 Cells were put in estradiol free media for three days.
 This is defined media devoid of phenol red (which is estrogenic) containing 2\% charcoal stripped foetal calf serum.
 The charcoal absorbs estradiol but not other essential serum components, such as growth factors.
 This results in basal levels of transcription from E2 dependent genes.
-The cells are then incubated with E2 containing media, which results in the stimulation of E2 responsive genes.
+The cells are then incubated with E2 containing media, which results in the stimulation of estrogen responsive genes.
 The measurements were taken at logarithmically spaced time points 0, 5, 10, 20, ..., 320 minutes after E2 stimulation.

 Raw reads were mapped onto the human genome reference sequence (NCBI\_build37) using the Genomatix Mining Station (software version 3.2.1).
 The mapping software on the Mining Station is an index based mapper that uses a shortest unique subword index generated from the reference sequence to identify possible read positions.
 A subsequent alignment step is then used to get the highest-scoring match(es) according to the parameters used.
 We used a minimum alignment quality threshold of 92\% for mapping and trimmed 2 basepairs from the ends of the reads to account for deterioration in read quality at the 3' end.
 The software generates separate output files for uniquely mapped reads and reads that have multiple matches with equal score.
 We only used the uniquely mapped reads.
 On average about 66\% of all reads could be mapped uniquely.
 The data are available from the NCBI Gene Expression Omnibus under accession number GSE44800.